Personal pension scheme: Contributions

 Contributions to a PPS can be made either from the individual or from an employer.
 An individual can, each year, put in an amount up to the lower of 100% of their earned income or the prevailing annual allowance.
-The annual allowance for the tax year 2008/09 was £235,000, but it was reduced to £50,000 for tax years from 2011/12 and was further reduced to £40,000 from the 2014-15 tax year.
-An individual can put in higher amounts if they wanted to, but would not be allowed to claim tax relief on the surplus.
-On the other end, low or non earners are allowed to contribute £3,600 per year.
+The annual allowance has fluctuated over time; it was reduced to £40,000 from the 2014–15 tax year, but was subsequently increased to £60,000 starting from the 2023–24 tax year.
+An individual can put in higher amounts if they want to, but would not be allowed to claim tax relief on the surplus, and may face a tax charge.
+On the other end, low or non-earners are allowed to contribute up to £3,600 per year gross.

 An employer can contribute an amount of up to the annual allowance each year, provided that they can demonstrate to the local inspector of taxes that this contribution has been made wholly and exclusively for the purposes of the business.
 This definition is open to wide interpretation and HMRC have yet to provide any more concrete guidelines.

 Tax treatment

 Personal contributions receive basic rate tax relief at the source claimed by the provider.
 That is: a basic-rate taxpayer's contribution of £80 will be grossed up to £100 on payment to the provider.
 Higher-rate taxpayers can claim additional relief through their tax return if they have one, or by otherwise contacting HMRC (neither being a higher rate taxpayer, or having paid too much tax, are triggers for HMRC to request that a tax return is completed).
 In this example, they would be able to claim back £20, so they would have effectively paid out only £60.

-For 2010 in the UK, higher-rate taxpayers will be able to obtain up to 40% relief on pension contributions this year.
-If someone earns over £43,875 they will pay tax at 40% this year on part of their income.
+Higher rate and additional rate taxpayers can obtain up to 40% or 45% relief on pension contributions, respectively.
+Because only basic rate relief is applied at source, these taxpayers must claim the extra relief through their self-assessment tax return or by contacting HMRC to adjust their tax code.

 An employer's contribution is paid gross and is an allowable expense against income or corporation tax.

 The PPS fund itself grows tax-advantageously in that it is not subject to UK capital gains tax.
 In addition, any income generated by assets within the pension fund (e.g. dividend income from shares) does not suffer any additional tax although the pension fund cannot reclaim any withholding tax already deducted from that income.